resthub/resthub.github.io/_includes/spring-tutorial.md

 **Code**: you can find the code of the sample application on [Github](https://github.com/resthub/resthub-spring-tutorial) (Have a look to branches for each step).

-Each step of this tutorial is proposed as a git branch.
-You could checkout a step branch to get step instructions and solutions.

 ## Problem description

 During this tutorial we'll illustrate resthub usage with a sample and simple REST interface to manage